worasuch/db_alpha_interface/README.md

 ## Installation guide:

-This controller uses the latest version of the Dynamixel Workbench driver (May 2019)
+This controller uses the latest version of the Dynamixel Workbench driver (May 2019).
+The following instructions are meant for Ubuntu 18 and ROS Melodic.

 Install Main packages: